codeccoop/posts-bridge/docs/API.md

 ### `posts_bridge_default_thumbnail`

-Filter to change the path to the plugin's default thumbnail image.
+Posts Bridge sets use a placeholder image as the default remote cpts thumbnail.
+Use this filter to change the path to the plugin's default thumbnail image.
+Use it to define a custom fallback thumbnail.
+This filter is triggered on plugin's activation and deactivation time.

 #### Arguments